 The blue Project tab on the ribbon provides access to application settings and other configurable properties.

 The Contents pane displays items related to the active view.
-When a map view is active, the Contents pane displays map layers, such as the ArcMap table of contents.
+When a map view is active, the Contents pane displays map layers.

 The items in your project can be managed in the Catalog pane.
 You can also manage files in the catalog view, a unique view type that is similar to ArcCatalog.

 Add existing work